gjwdyk/BigIP-Lab/README.md

 <a href="https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-1#/stacks/new?stackName=BigIP-Lab&templateURL=https://aws-f5-singapore-hc-demo-bucket-files.s3-ap-southeast-1.amazonaws.com/CF/CF_BigIP_Lab_AS3.25_TMSH_UpGrade_Region_Original.json"><img align="right" src="https://github.com/gjwdyk/BigIP-Lab/raw/main/Figures/LaunchStackJigokuShoujo.png" width="140" height="22"/></a>
 <br>

-After clicking the "Launch Stack" button above, you need to specify input parameters to the CloudFormation stack (better to do right click and open link in new tab, you can refer back to the below table).
+After clicking the "Launch Stack" button above, you need to specify input parameters to the CloudFormation stack (better to do right click and open link in new tab, so you can refer back to the below table).

 | CFT Label | Parameter Name | Required | Description |
 | --- | --- | --- | --- |